 No other service, division, or department at Penn Medicine is as intimately and heavily involved in the care of trauma and injured patients as the Department of Emergency Medicine.
-Both independently and jointly with the Trauma Service, ED fellows, residents, nurses, and other healthcare providers annually care for roughly 13,000 injured and complex trauma patients within the physical space of the emergency department at HUP.
+Both independently and jointly with the Trauma Service, ED fellows, residents, nurses, and other healthcare providers annually care for roughly 13,000 injured and complex trauma patients within the physical space of the emergency department at Penn Presbyterian Medical Center.
 There is a close working relationship between the Department of Emergency Medicine and the Department of Surgery’s Division of Trauma and Critical Care.
 Together we deliver the highest quality of care to the entries spectrum of patients from minor lacerations and sprains to major multi-system trauma.
 Our patient contacts can be divided into four basic categories:

 - Trauma Alerts: These are the most critically ill patients for whom ED manages all airways as an integral part of the Trauma Team.
 In FY-’12 EM faculty together with senior ED residents staffed 1284 Trauma Alerts.